petems/petems-swap_file/README.markdown

 ##Overview

-Manage swap files for your Linux environments.
+Manage [swap files](http://en.wikipedia.org/wiki/Paging) for your Linux environments.

 ##Setup

 ###What swap_file affects

-* A list of files, packages, services, or operations that the module will alter, impact, or execute on the system it's installed on.
-* This is a great place to stick any warnings.
-* Can be in list or paragraph form.

-###Beginning with swap_file

-The very basic steps needed for a user to get the module up and running.

-If your most recent release breaks compatibility or requires particular steps for upgrading, you may wish to include an additional section here: Upgrading (For an example, see http://forge.puppetlabs.com/puppetlabs/firewall).
+* Swapfiles on the system
+* Any mounts of swapfiles

 ##Usage

-By default, it will create a swap file under `/mnt/swap.1` with the default size taken from the `$::memorysizeinbytes` fact divided by 1000000.
+The simplest use of the module is this:

 ```puppet
 include swap
 ```

+By default, the module it will create a swap file under `/mnt/swap.1` with the default size taken from the `$::memorysizeinbytes` fact divided by 1000000.

 For a custom setup, you can do something like this: